hawkeyesec/scanner-cli/README.md

 #### --module: Running only specific modules
 If you want to run specific modules only, you can use the `--module` flag, which can be specified multiple times.
 For example `hawkeye scan -m nsp -m ncu` would run just the nsp and ncu modules.

 #### --json: Producing a JSON artefact
-You can specify the `json` and `module` parameters multiple times, for example `hawkeye scan -m files -m contents -j /tmp/file1.json -j /tmp/file2.json` would run the modules `files` and `contents` and write two output files
+The `--json` paramter allows you to write a much more detailed report to a file (see futher down under the output section for more info).

 ### `hawkeye modules`
 You can view the module status with `hawkeye modules`.
 As previously mentioned you can see that entropy is disabled by default.
 If you want to run it, use the `-m entropy` flag.